 No one knows for sure why the winds take the nickname “Santa Ana.”
 Some stories say the name originates from Satanas—an archaic Spanish word for “devil” which was given to the winds because of their devilish weather conditions.

-However, most agree the name likely refers to the Santa Ana Canyon and/or Santa Ana Mountains which are both located in SoCal.
+However, most agree the name likely refers to the Santa Ana Canyon and/or Santa Ana Mountains which are both located in Southern California.

 It is also said that the seasonal winds tend to make residents feel “edgy” and exhibit crazy behavior, much like that linked to full moons.